 ‘I meant a gentleman who isn’t of my own blood, you know I’d never object to dancing with you.’

-‘But it’s perfectly natural that you would prefer to dance with your sweetheart rather than your brother.
+‘But it’s perfectly natural that you’d prefer to dance with your sweetheart rather than your brother.
 Anyway, I’d better drag George downstairs.’

 ‘Good luck.’
 Molly drifted into the sitting room to snatch some time to herself, before the entire town’s population descended upon Ravenfeld Hall.
 Maestro was sitting in the corner of the room playing carols on the pianoforte.
 The gold buttons on his red coat shone in the light of the roaring fire.

-‘Don’t you find it tiresome playing the same simple songs over and over again, Maestro?’ she asked, as she retrieved her copy of A Christmas Carol from the table and flopped onto the sofa.
+‘Don’t you find it tiresome playing the same simple songs over and over again, Maestro?’ said Molly, as she retrieved her copy of A Christmas Carol from the table and flopped onto the sofa.

 ‘It was generous of Lord Leyton to relinquish you to us for a week.’

 ‘He thought I should spend some time with you all.’

 ‘Sentimental as ever.’
 She shook her head.
 ‘Are you excited to be playing at the ball tonight?’

 ‘Of course, Miss Molly.’
 Maestro seemed about to say more, then he lifted his eyes skyward.
 ‘The masters are shouting at each other.’

 ‘What are they saying?’